michaldoda/search-buddy/README.md

    * The maximum number of items rendered in search box.
    */
   maxResults: 25,
   /**
-   * Determines the use of async or sync to load items.
-   */
-  mode: "local",
-  /**
    * The placeholder for search input.
    */